KitaitiMakoto/pathname-common_prefix/README.markdown

 ======================

 This file provides `Pathname.common_prefix` and `Pathname#common_prefix`
-which calcurate the common prefix in the passed paths.
+which calculate the common prefix in the passed paths.

 Installation
 ------------